-This Cube View we selected contains a prompt for Culture and Time Periods, enter those accordingly and click OK.
+The Cube View selected contains a prompt for Culture and Time Periods.
+Enter those accordingly and click OK.

 This Cube View is now added.
 Click Close to view the results.

 The results of the Cube View connection with the Language updates (Report Alias) in the Cube View.